 The Truth They Feared

 What exactly was so dangerous?
 Gottschalk's argument was devastatingly simple.
-If humanity is truly dead in sin — not sick, not weakened, but dead (Ephesians 2:1) — then no one can choose God.
+If humanity is truly dead in sin at the full weight of the word (Ephesians 2:1) — the reading that cost Gottschalk his freedom rather than his conscience — then no one can choose God.
 A corpse does not decide to live.
 The will is bound by sin, and no external offer can move a dead will to choose life.
 Therefore, if anyone comes to God, it is because God did the coming.
 Faith itself is a gift — a result of predestination, not its cause.

 The order is: predestination, then calling, then faith, then justification.
 Not: faith, then divine approval.
 The chain goes from God to man.
 Never the reverse.